Admin-1889/NRIC-generator/README.md

 # Variants:

 # *gen_withimg.py*
-Developed with a friend, this is a complete NRIC generator. opencv and python are required to be installed Download of relavent documments required.
+Developed with a friend, this is a complete NRIC generator. <br />
+opencv and python are required to be installed <br />
+Download of relavent documments required. <br />
 Link: https://drive.google.com/drive/folders/1nzdz0m1gCa_hP60cM3mrv7Hy3wDrF5t3?usp=sharing

 # *gen_withoutimg.py*
-Modified from original script, this is only the BC number.
+Modified from original script, this is only the BC number. <br />
 No download required.
 Code can be excecuted from an online/desktop IDE